 The case of Count Roger of Tricarico is remarkably different from the rest.
-Although the entry in the Quaternus reads 'of the constabulary of the county of Tricarico' (De comestabilia comitatus Tricarici), Jamison believed that a copyist substituted the word comitatus for comitis and the initial letter of Roger's name.
-Furthermore, a subsequent addition to this entry indicated that this 'comital constabulary' belonged to the so-called principality of Taranto.
-It seems, hence, that the original quaternion grouped the barons of this area under Count Roger I of Tricarico, and not Roger II, son of Robert of Lauro who, by 1150, must have also been appointed royal comestabulus by Roger II.
-A certain Count Roger held Tricarico from some point after 1143, when Count Geoffrey
+Although the entry in the Quaternus reads "of the constabulary of the county of Tricarico" (De comestabilia comitatus Tricarici), Jamison believed that a copyist substituted the words comitis and "R"-the initial letter of the name Roger-for comitatus.
+65 Furthermore, a subsequent addition to this entry indicated that this "comital constabulary" belonged to the so-called principality of Taranto.
+It seems, hence, that the original quaternion grouped the barons of this area under Count Roger I of Tricarico, and not Roger II, son of Robert of Lauro who, by 1150, must have also been appointed royal comestabulus by King Roger II.
+A certain Count Roger held Tricarico from some point after 1143, when Count Geoffrey of Tricarico was attested for the last time, until the last peninsular insurgency against William I's regime, in which he appears to have been involved as a rebel nobleman.66 It is unclear why Roger II's court would have entrusted the count of Tricarico with the duties of a peninsular comestabulus, a situation that the monarch avoided in every other instance.